LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/embedding.rst

 Another special file is the "_init" file.
 While the "_install" files will only ever execute once at installation, a file such as "_init.lasso" will be executed every time the instance starts.
-Initialization files are used to define all of the types, traits and methods used within the application, along with any ``atBegin`` blocks.
+Initialization files are used to define all of the types, traits and methods used within the application, along with any code set by `define_atBegin`.
 (Defining methods, types, etc. is best done at startup on a production system, since re-defining a method can have an impact on system resources.)